Boyle-Lab/SEMplMe/README.md

 Sierra S Nishizaki and Alan P Boyle, SEMplMe: A tool for integrating DNA methylation effects in transcription factor binding affinity predictions, BiorXiv 2020.

+We have made all of the SEMs generated as part of this work available [here](SEMs/).

 # System Requirements